mattmclimans/mrm_skillets/azure/multi_fw_3nic_intlb_extlb/README.md

 ### Multi-FW (3 NIC) with optional Public & Internal Load Balancers
-This is a PanHandler Skillet that can deploy some of the most frequently used deployments for the VM-Series in Microsoft Azure.
-The templates can be deployed in a manner to meet Palo Alto Networks Azure Reference Architectures and/or be deployed to meet specific deployment requirements.
-More information on the Palo Alto Networks supported Azure deployments can be found here.
+This is a PanHandler Skillet that can deploy some of the most frequently used VM-Series deployments inin Microsoft Azure.
+The Skillet can be deployed in a manner to meet Palo Alto Networks Azure Reference Architectures and/or be deployed to meet specific deployment requirements.

 <p align="center">
 <img src="https://raw.githubusercontent.com/mattmclimans/mrm_skillets/master/azure/multi_fw_3nic_intlb_extlb/diagram.png">